NidhiSalian/Unity-Squash3D/README.md

 This game simulates a very simple PC-based Squash/Tennis Practice setup, with mouse control to move the racquet.
 A random ball shooter spawns balls every 2.5 seconds and you try hitting the ball with the racquet.
 If it goes back towards the front wall, that's a nice shot and worth 5 points!
 If you miss 10 balls, you lose.

-Here's a screenshot from when the game was in development and I was testing out different colour themes :
 ![Squash Game Screenshot](./screenshot.png)

 ## Installing and Building